 Atlanta-based Internet2 member Morehouse College sought a rapid and smooth transition from its local enterprise data network-attached storage (NAS) system to a more secure and compliant cloud storage and collaboration solution.
-Through its membership in Internet2, Morehouse learned about NET+ Box, a leading enterprise cloud content management (CCM) platform tailored to research and education institutions, purpose-built to meet next-generation content storage and collaboration needs.
-Morehouse discovered SkySync to seamlessly migrate its legacy on-premises storage to the Box cloud platform within minutes and found the solution so valuable, they proposed SkySync to the Internet2 NET+ portfolio to make it available for all higher education institutions.
+Through its membership in Internet2, Morehouse learned about NET+ Box, a leading enterprise cloud content management (CCM) platform tailored to research and education institutions.
+Moreover it’s purpose-built to meet next-generation content storage and collaboration needs.
+Morehouse discovered SkySync to seamlessly perform its legacy on-premises to cloud migration within minutes.
+In the end, the solution was so valuable, they proposed SkySync to the Internet2 NET+ portfolio to make it available for all higher education institutions.

 Morehouse College’s administration believes in transforming operations through technology and they’re taking a campus-wide cloud-first approach.
-Like many institutions today, Morehouse believes it’s critical to shift resources from tactical, day-to-day technology operations to more strategic services that can take scholarship and science to new levels.
+Like many institutions today, Morehouse believes it’s critical to shift resources from tactical, day-to-day technology operations to more strategic services that can take scholarship and science to new levels for instance.
 Morehouse sought strong partnerships to make a rapid and smooth transition from its local NAS enterprise data storage system to a more secure and compliant enterprise cloud storage and collaboration solution capable of increasing user mobility and collaboration among the institution’s users.

 As Clifford Russell, CIO at Morehouse College, described, “There are still pockets of data that need to be found, verified and transferred.
 A lot of that resides on desktops, so as we discover those we are able to continue to use SkySync to migrate that content.”